Digital Nomad Life in The Netherlands

 We asked people in The Netherlands if they could share any humorous cultural blunders they commited.
 They wrote:

 "In the Dutch movie theaters you MUST sit where the usher directs you.
 The first time I went to the movies, I just sat where I wanted and I was reprimanded in front of the whole theater!
 Also, you have to bag your own groceries at the supermarkets and if you aren't quick enough, the cashier will yell at you to hurry up!
 Luckily, the Dutch are very forgiving.
-If they know you are a foreigner they'll excuse your ignorant behavior," explained one expat living in Amsterdam, Netherlands.
+If they know you are a foreigner they'll excuse your ignorant behavior," explained one person living in Amsterdam, Netherlands.

 "In The Netherlands, it is important to be respectful of the culture and avoid making any cultural faux pas.
 One should avoid making assumptions about Dutch culture or people, as this is considered rude and impolite.
 Additionally, it is important to be mindful of one's language and not use any profanity in public, as this is generally considered inappropriate.
 Furthermore, it is important to dress modestly and avoid making overly loud or disruptive noises in public areas, as this is considered rude.
 Additionally, avoid commenting on a person's appearance or asking personal questions, as this is not generally accepted in Dutch culture.
-Finally, do not litter and be mindful of your surroundings," said one expat who made the move to Netherlands.
+Finally, do not litter and be mindful of your surroundings," said one expat in Netherlands.

 Get Quote